In her mid-50s, Pamela (not her real name) suffered a severe emotional loss.

 Her home had no equity – her and her husband had ongoing medical expenses – she had no assets beyond those exempted from bankruptcy in Ontario- and her monthly income (the only income for the household) was about to plummet to under $2,500 per month.

 Pamela was eligible to file for bankruptcy – however, she wanted to pay back at least some of her debt.
-After discussing her situation with Ashley and the trustee, she decided to file a consumer proposal.
+After discussing her situation with her Licensed Insolvency trustee, she decided to file a consumer proposal.

-Her proposal of $255 per month for 60 months was accepted by her unsecured creditors.
-At the end of the successful completion of her proposal, she will be released from her unsecured debts.
-In the meantime, her unsecured creditors must not contact her or charge her any interest.
+Her proposal of $255 per month for 60 months was accepted by her creditors.
+At the end of the successful completion of her consumer proposal, she will be released from her unsecured debts.
+In the meantime, her creditors must not contact her or charge her any interest.

 Pamela believes her journey to emotional and financial recovery will take time and real effort on her part, but she believes that it is doable.
 And if her early efforts at recovery are any indication, she will make it.